 If law enforcement has brought you in for questioning, chances are you will want to get the entire process over with as quickly as possible.
 While speaking with law enforcement may seem harmless, know that even the slightest misstep has the ability to make matters worse.
-Our Oakland, CA domestic violence lawyer wants you to remember that anything you do or say could be used against you.
+Our Oakland, CA Domestic Violence Lawyer wants you to remember that anything you do or say could be used against you.
 Keep in mind that if you have not been arrested or charged, the information you give them when answering questions could provide investigators with what they need to do so.
-Before responding to questions, make sure that you have the legal support and representation of our Oakland, CA, domestic violence lawyer at Hallinan Law Firm.
+Before responding to questions, make sure that you have the legal support and representation of our Oakland, CA, Domestic Violence Lawyer at The Hallinan Law Firm.

 Contact an Oakland, CA Domestic Violence Lawyer

-Hallinan Law Firm knows that facing criminal charges can be particularly stressful.
+The Hallinan Law Firm knows that facing criminal charges can be particularly stressful.
 No one wants to experience the consequences that could follow if convicted.
 We have the experience and dedication needed to protect you and prevent missteps from occurring should you have chosen to represent yourself.
-For the help you need during this complicated and difficult time, contact Hallinan Law Firm, an Oakland, California domestic violence lawyer you can depend on.
+For the help you need during this complicated and difficult time, contact The Hallinan Law Firm, an Oakland, California Domestic Violence Lawyer you can depend on.

 Frequently Asked Questions When Facing Domestic Violence Charges

 Facing domestic violence charges can be incredibly stressful and result in many repercussions.
 Criminal charges are severe and can even be life-changing.
-Because of this, it can be troubling to face the criminal process without the guidance of an experienced domestic violence lawyer serving Oakland, California.
+Because of this, it can be troubling to face the criminal process without the guidance of an experienced Domestic Violence Lawyer serving Oakland, California.
 If you have been charged, you will have several questions about domestic violence charges and how best to move forward.
-By contacting Hallinan Law Firm, we can assist you in answering your questions and providing you with the experience that you need.
+By contacting The Hallinan Law Firm, we can assist you in answering your questions and providing you with the experience that you need.

 What is a domestic violence charge?